-- Development of innovative coatings and surfaces. - Development of optimised interfaces and interphases. - Development or improvement of process technologies considering circular economy to enable deposition of new coatings and/or surface modification.
+- Development of innovative surfaces, thin films, coatings and/or interfaces. - Development of optimised interfaces e.g. for chemical linkage and interphases e.g. like interpenetrating networks. - Development or improvement of process technologies considering circular economy to enable deposition of new coatings and/or surface modification. - Development of environmentally friendly interfaces in battery cells and of increased lifetime of the battery and reduce irreversible loss of battery capacity and innovative battery cell components, including post Li-ion battery.